lockss/lockss-rtd-manual/docs/configuring.rst

    a.
 Prompt: :guilabel:`Verify configuration server authenticity?`

-      Enter :kbd:`Y` if you would like to check the authenticity of the configuration server using a custom keystore; otherwise enter :kbd:`N`.
+      Enter :kbd:`Y` for "yes" if you would like to check the authenticity of the configuration server using a custom keystore; otherwise enter :kbd:`N` for "no".

    b.
 If you answered :kbd:`Y` because you would like to check the authenticity of the configuration server using a custom keystore, you will be asked an additional configuration question: